hasperskyy/MarioLuigi/README.md

-Funny game where you have to the castle and avoid the enemy animals and dangerous places.
+Funny game where you have to get to the castle and avoid enemy animals and dangerous places.

 Settings instructions: